 - Perhaps most important: make sure you have lots of projects on the go.
 If you have many irons in the fire, one of them will always be getting warm.
 For example, at the moment I am writing my next novel, Palladium.
 I am also working to find a German distributor for my Berlin thriller, Blood Summit (links in bold italics are to other posts on this blog).
 A TV producer is looking at Seven Hotel Stories.
 I have a couple of readings lined up.
 And every week I produce a new blog, which I hope will attract an audience.
 All this helps me remain optimistic – perhaps one of these projects will bear fruit.

 - When you are submitting to agents or publishers, take a balanced approach.
-It is quite reasonable for you to write to more than one person at once – say, up to five.
+It is quite reasonable for you to write to more than one person at once – say, five to ten.
 But don’t blanket-bomb dozens or hundreds at a time.
 The risk is that if you approach too many people at once, you won’t craft your submissions quite as carefully as if you contact a smaller number.

 - Many rejections sadly, give you no useful feedback.
 But some may do so.
 Study these carefully.
-You should take seriously any advice which a professional gives you.
+You should take seriously any advice a professional gives you.
 Reflect on how you can make your work, or your next submission, better.
 I plan a future blog about how to write a good pitch letter.

 - Talk to other writers, whether published or unpublished.
 Mixing with other people, exchanging tips, and maybe commiserating, is one of the most motivating things you can do.
 It will also help you get things in perspective.
 You might want to join a writing group, or go on a writing course such as Skyros or Arvon, or find an open mic night for would-be authors.
 I have consistently found writing courses and groups an invaluable source of stimulation, inspiration and encouragement.
 In fact, the idea for this post came from a reading I attended recently.